 Candy Spelling is a Tony Award-winning Broadway producer, best-selling author, philanthropist, and television producer.

-Candy will have twelve Broadway shows to her name when four productions open this spring and summer.
-They include “King Lear” starring Glenda Jackson, “Hillary and Clinton” starring Laurie Metcalf & John Lithgow, and “Tootsie” starring Santino Fontana, all opening in April 2019.
-The fourth production, “Moulin Rouge!
-The Musical” opens in July.
+Candy has produced twelve Broadway shows including four in 2019, beginning with the Tony-nominated “King Lear” starring Glenda Jackson, and “Hillary and Clinton” starring Laurie Metcalf & John Lithgow.
+“Tootsie” opened to rave reviews in April with Santino Fontana winning the Tony for Leading Actor in a Musical.
+Her fourth production “Moulin Rouge!
+The Musical” opens July 25.
 The show is based on Baz Luhrmann’s beloved film and stars Aaron Tveit and Karen Olivo.

 Candy began her involvement on Broadway in the spring of 2010, co-producing her first musical, “Promises, Promises,” starring Sean Hayes and Kristin Chenoweth.
 The show was nominated for four Tony Awards with Katie Finneran winning for Outstanding Featured Actress in a Musical.
 Candy went on to produce her second Broadway show, “How To Succeed in Business Without Really Trying.”
 The Frank Loesser classic starred Daniel Radcliffe in the lead role for almost a year and then continued its great success with Nick Jonas as lead actor.